shivansh-bhatnagar18/multiplayer-uno/CONVENTIONS.md

 ## For React Components
-- Use functional components with hooks insteaad of class based components.
+- Use functional components with hooks instead of class based components.
 - Avoid copy pasting code.
 If you find yourself copying and pasting code, consider refactoring it into a reusable component or function.
 Use array methods like `map`, `filter`, and `reduce` to avoid duplicating code.